Collecting the semantic core of the site

 How much does semantic core collection cost?

 The cost of selecting a semantic core depends on the number of pages, the target region, and the level of competition in the niche.
 For example, for a niche online store catering to artists, the semantic core will be significantly smaller than for a large marketplace selling home goods.
 The cost of creating a semantic core will also vary depending on whether the business’s scope covers a single region or the entire country.
+Prices for a semantic core vary depending on the type of project; you can send us a request to receive a quote for your project.
+The cost of a semantic core starts at $300.

-What is included in the semantic core development service
+in the semantic core development service

 Defining goals and objectives